fastaar/fastaar-woocommerce/README.txt

 = Can I test payments before going live? =
 Yes, you can input a test API key (e.g., prefix `fk_test_`) and enable Sandbox Mode in settings to run tests.

+= I'm getting an "ability_denied" or "authentication_error" response =
+Your API key is missing a required ability, or has expired.
+Open the key in your Fastaar merchant dashboard under API Keys and confirm it has `payments:write` (and `payments:refund` for refunds) and no expiry date in the past.

 == Screenshots ==